 Yoga

-How does Yoga Practices Improve Nerve Health by Stimulating the Vagus Nerve
+How Does Yoga Practices Improve Nerve Health by Stimulating the Vagus Nerve?

 Chronic stress has become an unwanted companion in our fast-paced world.
 It disrupts our sleep, weakens our immune system, and contributes to various health issues.
 Thankfully, ancient practices like yoga offer a powerful antidote.
 But beyond the physical benefits of flexibility and strength, yoga holds a secret weapon for promoting overall well-being, stimulating the vagus nerve.